haofanwang/natural-language-joint-query-search/README.md

 $ pip install ftfy regex tqdm
 ```

 To visualize the attention of CLIP, we slightly modify the code of CLIP as mention [here](https://github.com/openai/CLIP/issues/18), so you don't have to install CLIP via official command.
-A open-sourced visualization tool is used in our project, you need to clone it into this repo.
+An open-sourced visualization tool is used in our project, you need to clone it into this repo.

 ```bash
 $ git clone https://github.com/shashwattrivedi/Attention_visualizer.git